Signed in as:

 filler@godaddy.com

 The last Lay Servant in-person class being offered in 2025 will be “Leading Public Prayer” on November 8th & 15th from 9 AM - 2:30 PM at Christ Church UM, facilitated by Rev. Mike Wilkerson.
 Both days are required for the path to becoming a Certified Lay Speaker.
+The cost of this course is $15.00 and is payable upon registration.
 The deadline to register is October 31st.
 The link for registration is: https://dscumc.org/lay-servant-ministries-training-sessions/

 You’d make the weekly announcements, say the opening prayer, and read the scripture.
 It’s not difficult; a clear script is provided so you don’t have to make up anything on the fly.
 The signup sheet is on the Social Hall stage if you’re interested in contributing to our worship service in this way during the next few months.

-Currently we're full through October, but there are some slots open in November and December if you'd like to sign up well in advance.
+Currently we're full through the end of October, but there are four slots open in November and December if you'd like to sign up in advance.

 It's the perfect time to join the choir!
 Sunday rehearsals take place at 9 AM, and Thursday practices start at 6:30 PM.